 Toshiba is an IT giant that needs no special introduction.
 This Japanese company has been operational for nearly 150 years and is responsible for some of the best tech in our homes.
 You’ve probably owned a Toshiba laptop at some point.
 Toshiba made quite a splash on the PC storage market with its prestigious line of X300 hard drives.
 These aren’t your everyday HDDs, as they’re more secure and faster than nearly anything else on the market right now.

 It’s not just the best gaming hard drive; it can also protect your data from external damage.
 All X300 models have a dual-stage actuator design, which allows faster and safer data access.
 In addition, Toshiba added an internal shock sensor to ensure no data is lost, while its Stable Platter reduces vibrations by stabilizing the motor on both ends.

-While this is arguably the best hard drive for Steam, keep in mind that this particular model can’t be a laptop hard drive.
+While this is arguably the best hard drive for Steam gaming, keep in mind that this particular model can’t be a laptop hard drive.
 Toshiba does make 2.5” models, but they’re not nearly as fast as the X300.
 The only real downside with these drives is the price.
 Starting at almost $100, these aren’t the most affordable drives for mere video game storage, and the prices can get quite high if you’re going for eight or more TB of storage space.
 But if you’re creating 4K gaming content, the Toshiba X300 is simply a must-buy for your rig.
 No other drive can store so much data and still run fast.

 WD Black P10 Game Drive

 Aside from PC drives, WD also makes the best HDD for console gaming.
 Here we’re talking about the WD Black P10 Game Drive.
 Unlike other drives from WD’s incredible opus, this is an external drive.
 It has precisely the same performance as an internal hard drive through a speedy USB 3.0 connection.